 Even if you take a traffic hit on one channel for some reason, you’ll still get traffic from the other channels.

-If you focus all-in on SEO, your total potential traffic will be limited to the quantity of local searches.
-Diversifying your channels enables you to scale traffic to much higher levels.
+If you go all-in on SEO, your total potential website traffic will be limited to the quantity of local searches.
+Diversifying your channels enables you to scale traffic too much higher levels.

-And if you want to make sure that as many of those precious visitors as possible convert into customers, check out Convert.
+And, if you want to make sure those precious website visitors convert into customers, check out Convert.
 That’s what we do.